 Your choice of a 30-minute foot massage for two or a body scrub for two

 Eighty-two, including 20 suites, private villas, two Private Retreats and one Private Reserve.

 Noon (flexible, subject to availability and a 50 per cent charge up to 6pm); earliest check-in, 2pm.
 Guests arriving early or leaving late are welcome to use all the resort's facilities, including the spa and a day-use villa for freshening up.

 'Minibar' doesn't do it justice: your room is kitted out with a mini wine cellar, half-litre bottles of premium spirits, fruit juices, beers and soft drinks, as well as an array of snack-happy treats.
-There's a compulsory New Year's Eve Gala Dinner on December 31; it's US$450 for adults and US$225 for children aged 6 to 11 years old, excluding alcohol and soft drinks.
+There's a compulsory New Year's Eve Gala Dinner on December 31; it's US$625 for adults and US$275 for children aged 6 to 11 years old, excluding alcohol and soft drinks.

 At the hotel

 Beach with watersports and dive centre; spa with hammam, sauna and gym; personal training; tennis courts; library of books, CDs and DVDs; free WiFi throughout.
 In rooms: flatscreen TV, DVD player, pre-loaded iPod and dock; well-stocked minibar and wine chiller, free water, espresso machine, kettle, slippers and bathrobes, alfresco showers, in-room treatments.

 Our favourite rooms